All requests to the API consist of the following:

 - Do not embed API credentials directly in code:

 Always be sure not to embed your API credentials within your code.
 This could result in them accidently being made public and can compromise the security of your account.
+This is particularly important for any code you intend to execute in the browser, such as a web app, as your credentials can be read by any user of your browser application.

 Date and Time: All date and time parameters are treated as UTC time and should be in the ISO 8601 format.
 See ISO 8601 for more information.